Onetism/AutoDeconJ/README.md

-Note that the resulting JAR file has a name that is different from the default name that Maven would assign to it: In order to properly be recognized as an ImageJ plugin JAR, it is named `JCuda_ImageJ_Example_Plugin.jar`.
+Note that the resulting JAR file has a name that is different from the default name that Maven would assign to it: In order to properly be recognized as an ImageJ plugin JAR, it is named `MultiGPU_DeconJ_ImageJ_Plugin-jar-with-dependencies.jar`.
-Copy the resulting `/target/JCuda_ImageJ_Example_Plugin.jar` file into the `Fiji.app/plugins` directory of your Fiji/ImageJ installation.
+Copy the resulting `/target/MultiGPU_DeconJ_ImageJ_Plugin-jar-with-dependencies.jar` file into the `Fiji.app/plugins` directory of your Fiji/ImageJ installation.
+Of course, `MultiGPU_DeconJ_ImageJ_Plugin-jar-with-dependencies.jar` is also a execution file, you can execute directly.

 ## Adding the dependencies